linroger/Wealth-of-Nations/Financial Markets and Institutions/I- Introduction to Financial Markets and Intermediation/Class 1-Introduction to Financial Markets and Intermediation/Class Note 1 Borrower-Lender conflicts and implied agency problems.md

 The levered firm would select project number 2, despite its lower net present value, because it has a higher present value conditional on not leading to bankruptcy.
 The equity owner owns theupper tail,and is onlyconcerned with thereturns he owns.Note thatno matter how the equity owner values the cash flows if P,he prefers project 2 since both have identical cash flows if D and project 2 has higher payments if P.

 This does not mean that firms"want" to go bankrupt.Instead, it is a statement about debt capacity.
 If the leverage ratio gets too high, then these perverse incentive effects of debt increase.This canlead the firm to tilt its decisions toward excessivelyrisky projects,with a lower net present value.Potential bondholders canput themselves into the owner's shoes, andtake thisinto account whendeciding what interest rate to charge on thebond.Thelender can predict what the borrower will do, but there is a problem because the lender cannot directly observe the project choice.
 What is the debt capacity of the firm?
-What is the highest face value, F, that the
+What is the highest face value, F, that the borrower prefers project1?

-borrower prefers project 1?

 The borrower's equity payoff from Project 1 with debt of face F is: